grinstba/ECE434/hw06/README.md

 1. Where does Julia Cartwrite work?
 <em> National Instruments </em>
 2. What is PREEMPT_RT?
 <em> The RT patch makes the linux kernel into a real-time system.
-This means that it does what yiu want it to do when you
+This means that it does what you want it to do when you
 want it to do it. </em>
 3. What is mixed criticality?
 <em> When there are two different degrees of time-sensitivity present </em>